-My favorite part about visiting Savannah, GA was of course, the food.
+My favorite part about visiting and writing about my Savannah Travel Guide was of course, the food.
 Savannah prides itself on having amazing southern cuisine, and they do not disappoint.
 There are local restaurants on every corner with shrimp and grits on every menu, but no dish is alike.
 I tried she-crab soup at several different restaurants and all of them were completely different.

 My husband is not the foodie that I am but when it comes to good southern cuisine, he becomes as excited as I am to try as many restaurants as possible.
 Our trip to Savannah was largely influenced by food.
 We would be sitting at a café for breakfast and talk about where we wanted to eat lunch and dinner that day.
 Don’t judge.

 Before I go any further, you probably already know if you have read any of my previous blogs, that my diet is gluten free, mostly dairy free, and grain free.
 However, when it is a special occasion, I will splurge sometimes.
 So some of the food I will be discussing will not adhere to my normal dietary restrictions.

 The two places the locals are going to tell you to try are The Pirate’s House and The Olde Pink House.
 So guess what?
 We tried them both.
 The Pirate’s House is more of a casual dining experience with rich history.
 I won’t spoil the history and ghost stories that go along with the house that the restaurant resides.
 The locals can tell the stories much better.
 The ambiance in this restaurant is much like you would expect an actual old pirate ship to look like.
 So the dining experience in itself is a lot of fun and the food is delicious.